IETF-TEAS-WG/actn-poi/draft-ietf-teas-actn-poi-applicability.md

 - Inter-domain Ethernet links supporting inter-domain IP links between two adjacent IP domains;

-- Cross-technology links between an an IP domain and an adjacent optical domain;
+- Cross-technology Ethernet links between an an IP domain and an adjacent optical domain;

 - Access links between a CE device and a PE router.